-Historically known as brimstone, sulfur is one of the oldest and safest ingredients used to treat the skin.
-Dermatologists frequently recommend sulfur for acne treatment and other skin disorders, including rosacea, seborrheic dermatitis, scabies, and scalp psoriasis.
+Historically known as brimstone, sulfur is one of the oldest and safest ingredients in skincare.
+Dermatologists often recommend sulfur for treating acne and various skin conditions, including rosacea, seborrheic dermatitis, scabies, and scalp psoriasis.

 What is sulfur?